exasol/virtual-schema-installer/README.md

 ## Features

-* Installs PostgreSQL Virtual Schema to the Exasol Database.
+Installs the following Virtual Schema to the Exasol Database:

+* PostgreSQL
+* MySQL

 ### Information for Users